isilence/linux/Documentation/networking/ethtool-netlink.rst

 ``ETHTOOL_A_RINGS_HDS_THRESH`` specifies the threshold value of header / data split feature.
 If a received packet size is larger than this threshold value, header and data will be split.

+``ETHTOOL_A_RINGS_RX_BUF_LEN`` controls the size of the buffers driver uses to receive packets.
+If the device uses different buffer pools for headers and payload (due to HDS, HW-GRO etc.) this setting must control the size of the payload buffers.

 CHANNELS_GET
 ============